ehoang0106/backup-user-powershell/README.md

 ## Troubleshooting
 - Ensure network connectivity to the QNAP drive.
+- The script is run with administrative previlage.
 - Verify that the paths specified in the script are accurate and accessible.
 - Close all the File Explore are opening